HRomie/obfs4proxy-openvpn-linux/README.md

 [obfs4proxy](https://github.com/Yawning/obfs4) developed by the [Tor Project](https://www.torproject.org/), is primarily written to obfuscate Tor traffic.
 But with a little effort, it can be used to [obfuscate any other TCP traffic as well](https://hamy.io/post/000d/how-to-hide-obfuscate-any-traffic-using-obfs4/).

 While there are couple of obfs4proxy general wrappers around, this Bash script is specifically designed to make obfs4proxy work with OpenVPN.
 It's more of a helper than a wrapper since it bootstraps the start of obfs4proxy/OpenVPN and then gets out of the way.

+It is specifically written for obfs4 transport protocol.
+But it also supports older obfs3 and obfs2 transports.
+Unless you have a good reason, you should stick to obfs4.

 Since the script uses standard Linux commands, it should work in most major distros but it's been specifically tested on: